 The P.2138 licence is located on the eastern edge of the Rockall Basin.
 The Pre-Cambrian West Lewis Ridge lies directly to the east of the licence, along the edge of which are stacked sedimentary sequences which form a north-south trend of leads and prospects.
 This includes the Benbecula discovery, which, along with the 164/28-1A exploration well which contains good oil shows in Tertiary Vaila sands, indicate that there is an active hydrocarbon system in the area.
 The oil is comparable to the prolific Upper Jurassic Kimmeridge Clay Formation oils in the North Sea and West Shetland Basin.
 Mapping of the existing 2D seismic data shows prospectivity in both intra-lava type Tertiary plays analogous to Rosebank, and also in older Tertiary deep marine mass flow sands as found in Schiehallion.
 Two material prospects, both expected to be oil-bearing, have been mapped along trend to the 164/28-1A well.

 The P.2139 licence is located on the far western side of the Rockall Basin 350 km north-west of the Scottish Outer Hebrides and close to Rockall.
-The P.2037 licence is in the South Judd Basin 100 km southwest of Schiehallion.
-Siccar Point acquired a 100% operated interest in both these licences from the takeover of OMV (U.K.) in January 2017.
+Siccar Point acquired a 100% operated interest in this licence from the takeover of OMV (U.K.) in January 2017.

-Both these large licence areas contain significant 4-way closures as mapped from the existing 2-D seismic data.
+This large licence contains significant 4-way closures as mapped from the existing 2-D seismic data.
 Potential reservoirs are in both the Tertiary and older formations.
 The P.2139 licence lies at the western edge of the West Rockall Basin.
 A proprietary sea-surface oil slick survey over the area has indicated a high density of natural oil slicks which are believed to be seeping from Tertiary lava flows at their intersection with the sea bed: this is strong evidence for an active oil- generating basin in the area.
 There are numerous shallow basalt lava sequences in the area which make the seismic imaging difficult with the current 2D datasets.
 Reprocessing of the existing 2D and modern 3D seismic would improve the ability to image the sub-basalt sequences and hence firm-up the prospects.
-The P.2307 licence is at the southern end of the Judd Basin where it forms a depositional centre bounded by the northwest-southeast trending Wyville-Thomson Ridge to the south and the Judd High to the north.
-Both the Schiehallion and Foinaven Fields are located in the northern part of the Judd Basin and it is predicted that similar plays could exist in the southern part of the basin.